Congratulations to Samuel Alito. His confirmation is not surprising.

 Up until last Friday, that is.
 It seems someone forgot to renew their permit...

-The Gunn Nutt Has the story here
+The Gunn Nutt Has the story here, with pics.

 Freepers Rock!
 (The things I miss when I go out of town...)